NicoHood/LSD/README.md

 # Linux Security Database (LSD)
 LSD tracks the security status of software projects for various GNU/Linux distributions.
 This page contains project details and analysis results.
-Visit my [LSD GitHub repository](https://github.com/NicoHood/LSD) for the source code of this project.
+Visit the [LSD GitHub repository](https://github.com/NicoHood/LSD) for the source code of this project.

 This project is a work in progress and it is likely that the code and web pages change.